 Postural changes affect renal function more during pregnancy than at other times; ie, the supine position increases renal function more, and upright positions decrease renal function more.
-Renal function also markedly increases in the lateral position; this position relieves the pressure that the enlarged uterus puts on the great vessels when pregnant women are supine.
+Renal function also markedly increases in the lateral position, particularly when lying on the left side; this position relieves the pressure that the enlarged uterus puts on the great vessels when pregnant women are supine.
 This positional increase in renal function is one reason pregnant women need to urinate frequently when trying to sleep.

 Lung function changes partly because progesterone increases and partly because the enlarging uterus interferes with lung expansion.
 Progesterone signals the brain to lower CO2 levels.
 To lower CO2 levels, tidal and minute volume and respiratory rate increase, thus increasing plasma pH.
 O2 consumption increases by about 20% to meet the increased metabolic needs of the fetus, placenta, and several maternal organs.
 Inspiratory and expiratory reserve, residual volume and capacity, and plasma Pco2 decrease.
 Vital capacity and plasma Po2 do not change.
 Thoracic circumference increases by about 10 cm.
 Considerable hyperemia and edema of the respiratory tract occur.
 Occasionally, symptomatic nasopharyngeal obstruction and nasal stuffiness occur, eustachian tubes are transiently blocked, and tone and quality of voice change.
 Mild dyspnea during exertion is common, and deep respirations are more frequent.